 Hoodoos, sometimes called fairy chimneys or goblins, are tall, thin rocks that rise up from basins in spire formations.
 Hoodoos also refers to witchcraft or voodoo.
 Once you see hoodoos in Bryce, you’ll understand why they have this mystical name.

 Because Bryce is relatively small, you can easily cover the park in a day.
 I have gone to this park three times and each time I fall further in love with it.
 Despite the park’s small size, the landscape is truly impactful and memorable.
-Below you will find recommendations for the best way to spend your day in Bryce.
+Below you will find recommendations for the best way to spend your day in Bryce, tips on visiting, and details for planning your trip!

 You Might Also Like These Posts: